Is a conventional loan or VA loan better?

 One big challenge for veteran home buyers is that sellers tend to favor conventional loans over VA loans.

-“In today’s market, with multiple offers for sellers to review, sellers may prefer contracts with conventional financing over VA financing.
+“With multiple offers for sellers to review, sellers may prefer contracts with conventional financing over VA financing.
 Typically, the appraisal with conventional financing will list the property as-is, while a VA appraisal will often have additional requirements, which can sour the deal in the eyes of sellers,” Crist cautions.

 Still, VA loans typically offer better deals for buyers (especially first-time buyers) than conventional loans.
 So it’s worth working with your real estate agent and the seller’s agent to see if you can get the offer accepted as-is.